Ethereal Visions Tarot Review

 Everything about this deck is superb.
 The cardstock and box are durable.
 The design is on point with two awesome unique cards to add dimension and originality to the traditional system.

 And then there’s the art of the cards.
-The art of Ethereal Visions is sumptuous, romantic, mystical, and . . . ethereal.
+The art of the Ethereal Visions Tarot is sumptuous, romantic, mystical, and . . . ethereal.
 It’s just simply beautiful, and heavenly refreshing.
 It reminds me of how truly beautiful living and being human can be.